sophielansweeper/embedded-workflow-builder-docs/README.md

 You may want to extend the default Docusaurus config (maybe add an [Algolia](https://docusaurus.io/docs/search#using-algolia-docsearch) search bar, or [navbar or footer menu items](https://docusaurus.io/docs/api/docusaurus-config#themeConfig)).

-To avoid merge conflicts, please do not edit `docusaurus.config.ts`.
+To avoid merge conflicts, please do not edit `docusaurus.config.ts` directly.
-Instead, add additional Docusaurus configuration to your `site-config.ts` file under `docusaurusConfig`.
+Instead, add additional Docusaurus configuration to your `site-config/index.ts` file under `docusaurusConfig`.

-Values in your `site-config.ts` file will be merged with, and override, default values set in `docusaurus.config.ts`.
+Values in your `site-config/index.ts` file will be merged with, and override, default values set in `docusaurus.config.ts`.

 ## Run